MaiteBG/Python_summary/python_summary/collections.md

 > - Using the `copy()` method ensures that modifications to the copied collection do not impact the original collection.
 >  - This is particularly important when you need to work independently with a duplicate of the data.

+- `elem_1 is elem_2 `: compare the object reference, not the content.